envi-idl/BandSelector/README.md

 ## General Usage

 Both procedures return an orderedhash of the bands that match the user request.
-If you want to check to see if a band is present, then you simply need to use the ```idl orderedhash.hasKey(tag)``` method where `tag` corresponds to the keyword name that was set.
+If you want to check to see if a band is present, then you simply need to use the `orderedhash.hasKey(tag)` method where `tag` corresponds to the keyword name that was set.
 For example, to check and see if a raster has the red band you would do:

 ```idl
 ;get the red band from our raster